GlebBatykov/minerva/README.md

 You can create your own middlewares.

-Each intermediate handler inherits from the `Middleware` class.
+Each middleware inherits from the `Middleware` class.
 When creating a derivative of the `Middleware` class, you need to implement the `handle` method in the derived class.
 In this method, an instance of the `Middleware Context` class is available to you, with its help you can access endpoints, the server context, as well as an incoming request.
-Each intermediate handler must either process the request independently, returning some result, or delegate this responsibility to the next intermediate handler.
+Each middleware must either process the request independently, returning some result, or delegate this responsibility to the next middleware.

-Example of creating your own intermediate handler:
+Example of creating your own middleware:

 ```dart
 class TestMiddleware extends Middleware {